Moreno Valley Expungement Lawyer

 The court will clear a criminal conviction from an individual’s record if the petitioner for expungement is determined to be eligible and the circumstances appear appropriate for it.
 Expungement in California, in legal terms, can be described as removing the defendant’s admission of guilt or plea of no contest from the case in question and replacing it with a not-guilty plea, effectively dismissing the case and clearing the conviction from the record.

 Getting your record expunged is never required or something a person must do.
 It is elective.
-However, many people feel compelled to have a conviction expunged from their criminal record because it bars them from certain opportunities or qualifications.
+However, many people in Moreno Valley, CA feel compelled to have a conviction expunged from their criminal record because it bars them from certain opportunities or qualifications.
 It’s also not uncommon for someone to simply want a conviction removed due to stigma or because having a criminal record can potentially worsen your situation if faced with future accusations, threats of deportation, etc.

 Can Anyone Get Their Record Expunged in CA?